-Boreas A90/A70 is an ultra high accuracy DFOG AHRS that provides accurate acceleration and orientation under the most demanding conditions.
-It combines cutting edge Fibre Optic Gyroscopes (FOG) technology with closed loop accelerometers, which are coupled in a sophisticated fusion algorithm to deliver accurate and reliable orientation.
+Boreas D90/D70 is an ultra high accuracy DFOG GNSS/INS that provides accurate position, velocity, acceleration and orientation under the most demanding conditions.
+It combines cutting edge Fibre Optic Gyroscopes (FOG) technology with closed loop accelerometers and a dual antenna RTK GNSS receiver.
+These are coupled in a sophisticated fusion algorithm to deliver accurate and reliable navigation and orientation.
 The system features ultra fast gyrocompassing heading that works under all conditions.